caplin/project-templates/trading-template/README.md

-# Caplin Blotter Adapter Template
+# Caplin Trading Adapter Template

-This project provides a starting point for writing blotter integration adapters based on Caplin's Java [DataSource API](http://www.caplin.com/developer/component/datasource) and Caplin's Java [Blotter Integration API](http://www.caplin.com/developer/component/cis-toolkit/features-and-concepts/cis-blotter-integration-api-java).
+This project provides a starting point for writing trading integration adapters based on Caplin's Java [DataSource API](http://www.caplin.com/developer/component/datasource) and Caplin's Java [Trading DataSource API](http://www.caplin.com/developer/api/cis/latest/?com/caplin/trading/package-summary.html).

 The build script, `gradle.build`, requires a local installation of [Gradle](https://gradle.org/).
 Alternatively, you can run the build commands using the provided Gradle Wrapper, `gradlew`.
 For more information on using a Gradle Wrapper, see [Executing a build with the Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html#using_wrapper_scripts) in the Gradle documentation.

 ## Getting started

-Follow the instructions below to download and configure a Blotter Adapter Template.
+Follow the instructions below to download and configure a Trading Adapter Template.

 1. Download or clone the Caplin Project Templates repository.

-1. In the `blotter-template/settings.gradle` file, change the value of the `rootProject.name` property to the name of your adapter project.
+1. In the `trading-template/settings.gradle` file, change the value of the `rootProject.name` property to the name of your adapter project.
 The project name will be used as the name for the [adapter blade](http://www.caplin.com/developer/component/deployment-framework/features-and-concepts/cdf-blade-types#Adapter-blade).

-1. In the `blotter-template/build.gradle` file, change the username and password to your Caplin credentials.
+1. In the `trading-template/build.gradle` file, change the username and password to your Caplin credentials.

-The Blotter Adapter Template does not include the libraries required to build a Caplin Platform adapter.
+The Trading Adapter Template does not include the libraries required to build a Caplin Platform adapter.
 These libraries are downloaded when you build the adapter for the first time or when you import the template directory to an IDE with Gradle support.

 ## Running your adapter within an IDE